Robert Hunter (lyricist)

-Robert C. Christie Hunter (born Robert Burns; June 23, 1941 – September 23, 2019) was an American lyricist, singer-songwriter, translator, and poet, best known for his work with the Grateful Dead.
-Born near San Luis Obispo, California, Hunter spent some time in his childhood in foster homes, as a result of his father's abandoning his family, and took refuge in reading and writing.
-He attended the University of Connecticut for a year before returning to Palo Alto, where he became friends with Jerry Garcia.
-Garcia and Hunter began a collaboration that lasted through the remainder of Garcia's life.
+Robert C. Christie Hunter (born Robert Burns; June 23, 1941 – September 23, 2019) was an American lyricist, singer-songwriter, translator and poet, best known for his work with the Grateful Dead.
+Born near San Luis Obispo, California, Hunter spent some time during his childhood in foster homes as a result of his father abandoning his family, and took refuge in reading and writing.
+He attended the University of Connecticut for a year before returning to Palo Alto, where he became friends with musician Jerry Garcia.
+Hunter and Garcia began a collaboration that lasted through the remainder of Garcia's life.

-Garcia and others formed the Grateful Dead in 1965, and some time later began working with lyrics that Hunter had written.
-Garcia invited him to join the band as a lyricist, and Hunter contributed substantially to many of their albums, beginning with Aoxomoxoa in 1969.
-Over the years Hunter wrote lyrics to a number of the band's signature pieces, including "Dark Star", "Ripple", "Truckin'", "China Cat Sunflower", and "Terrapin Station".
+Garcia and others formed the Grateful Dead in 1965, and later began working with lyrics from Hunter, whom Garcia invited to join the band as a lyricist.
+Hunter contributed substantially to many of their albums, beginning with Aoxomoxoa in 1969.
+He wrote lyrics to a number of the band's signature songs, including "Dark Star", "Ripple", "Truckin'", "China Cat Sunflower", and "Terrapin Station".
 Hunter was inducted into the Rock and Roll Hall of Fame with the Grateful Dead in 1994, and is the only non-performer to be inducted as a member of a band.
 Upon his death, Rolling Stone described him as "one of rock's most ambitious and dazzling lyricists".

 Early life

-Hunter was born Robert Burns on June 23, 1941 in Arroyo Grande, California, near San Luis Obispo.
-He was a great-great grandson of the Romantic poet Robert Burns, according to Charles Perry.
+Hunter was born Robert Burns on June 23, 1941, in Arroyo Grande, California, near San Luis Obispo.
+He was a great-great-grandson of the Romantic poet Robert Burns, according to Charles Perry.
 Hunter's father was an alcoholic, who deserted the family when Hunter was seven, according to Grateful Dead chronicler Dennis McNally.
 Hunter spent the next few years in foster homes before returning to live with his mother.
 These experiences drove him to seek refuge in books, and he wrote a 50-page fairy tale before he was 11.
 His mother married again, to Norman Hunter, whose last name Robert took.
 The elder Hunter was a publisher, who gave Robert lessons in writing.
 Hunter attended high school in Palo Alto, learning to play several instruments as a teenager.
 His family moved to Connecticut, where he attended the University of Connecticut.
 He played trumpet in a band called the Crescents.
 Hunter left the university after a year, and returned to Palo Alto.
 He enlisted in the National Guard, and spent six months training, before doing a six-month tour of duty.